EL246/package_tree/README.md

 ## Getting Started

-To start the server, you can either compile and run the source code.
+To start the server, you can compile and run the source code.
 A faster option is to run the provided jar file with the following command:

 ````